Lachie-King24/holbertonschool-shell/basics/README.md

 3-listfiles is a script that when run, will display contents of a file in long format

 4-listmorefiles is a script that when run, will display all contents of a file in long format, including hidden files

+5-listfilesdigitonly is a script that when run, will display files numerically in long format